Skip to main content

 Use Cases

-• Populating a bookstore or library app UI with realistic-looking titles
+• Populating a Figma bookstore UI mockup with genre-appropriate spine titles instead of placeholder text

-• Filling a fictional character's bookshelf in a novel or screenplay
+• Naming the books on a fictional character's shelf in a novel or screenplay to add realistic detail

 Tips